ios-xr/iosxr-ansible/README.md

 The different between local and remote mode in Ansible is basically where the script is being run.
-For the remote mode, Ansible automatically attempts to establish ssh connection to the remote node.
-Once established, it copies the script, so-called Ansible module, and runs it on the remote node.
-The script responses to the server in json format.
+For the remote mode, Ansible automatically attempts to establish SSH connection to the remote node.
+Once established, it copies a script, so-called Ansible module, and runs it on the remote node.
+The script responds to the server in JSON format.
 This mode requires TPNNS running on the IOS-XR node (see earlier section on TPNNS setup)

 As for the local mode, Ansible run the module script on the local server.